 The research focus of this interdisciplinary research cluster is on writing practices, their cultural contexts and impacts.
 We are interested in all forms of creative and academic writing, reflective practices, academic literacies, and translation as a creative act.

 The group aims to promote research into questions about values and reasons in all these subject areas and, where appropriate – to explore parallels between them.

-Culture and Social Psychology Research Cluster (CuSP) is a new academic grouping based in the membership of the Social Psychology Research Group (SPRG) and the former CCIG Psychosocial Research Programme.
+Culture and Social Psychology Research Collaboration (CuSP) is a new academic grouping based in the membership of the Social Psychology Research Group (SPRG) and the former CCIG Psychosocial Research Programme.
 The acronym ‘CuSP’ was chosen because this word designates a point of transition between two states (and hence also, geometrically, the pointed end where two curves meet).
 As such, it expresses the idea of a process of becoming in which something new is emerging, but has not yet become fully determinate.
 Our research in CuSP takes this idea in two senses.

 The group is co-chaired by Professor Annika Mombauer and Dr Luc-André Brunet, and encompasses the research interests of a number of members of the History Department whose work focuses on war and conflict, their causes, nature, and effects.

 The Ferguson Centre promotes the interdisciplinary study of empire and postcolonial conditions with a particular focus on Africa and Asia.
 Since its establishment in 2002, it has hosted seminars, exchanges, postgraduates and run collaborative research projects.